We refer to Shareholder Protection and Key Person Protection as Business Protection – because they protect the business and its shareholders.

 The funds can be used by the business to aid cash flow, repay outstanding debts, and support staffing costs or towards replacing the individual.

 For key person cover, you should first identify who these individuals are in the business.
 Following that, you will need to calculate their contribution to the business.
-There are a number of ways to do this that we can help guide you through them.
+There are various ways to do this that we can help guide you through.

 Our range of corporate services are aimed at helping ambitious companies, reward, retain and support their employees.